 Conversations-focused notification management makes Android 11 the best platform for messaging.

 With all incoming conversations now in a distinct category, Android 11 puts messaging front and center.
-Regardless of what messaging platform you use, any incoming text is prominently highlighted at the top of your notification list, and while the change doesn't seem like a drastic one, it makes a lot of difference in day-to-day use.
+Regardless of what messaging platform you use, any incoming text is prominently highlighted at the top of your notification list.
+While the change doesn't seem like a drastic one, it makes a lot of difference in day-to-day use.

 If you don't want notifications from a particular app to show up at all in the Conversations window, you can do that as well.
-As with everything else to do with Android, you get granular control over notification management.
+With everything else to do with Android, you get granular control over notification management.

 With this change, Google is removing the messaging platform from the equation.
-Whether you're getting a message over WhatsApp, Telegram, Signal, Facebook Messenger, or a regular SMS, all conversations are highlighted at the top, and the focus is on the people sending the text, not the app that's delivering the message.
+Whether you're getting a message over WhatsApp, Telegram, Signal, Facebook Messenger, or a regular SMS, all conversations are highlighted at the top.
+The focus is on the people sending the text, not the app that's delivering the message.